-September start - Part time attendance (Evenings)
+September start - Part time attendance

-- Study period is September to the following June (38 weeks) each year for two years. - Induction takes place over two evenings in the first week and is compulsory. - Must attend at the relevant University Campus for scheduled workshops in Evenings in tuition weeks and for scheduled examinations (may be any day in the exam weeks). - Workshops will usually be two evenings a week, spread across the semesters but for three weeks will be one evening per week and in the longer spring semester there will be also a consolidation week in the 15 week tuition period. - Attendance at workshops and completing consolidation media is compulsory - Average student evening: one workshop - Average study pattern of two evenings per week with allocated consolidation and preparation weeks
+- Study period is September to the following June (38 weeks) each year for two years. - Induction takes place over two evenings in the first week and is compulsory. - Must attend at the relevant University Campus for scheduled workshops in tuition weeks and for scheduled examinations (may be any day in the exam weeks). - Workshops will usually be one evening and one weekend morning a week, spread across the semesters.

+- Attendance at workshops and completing consolidation media is compulsory - Average student evening and weekend morning: one workshop - Average study pattern of one evening and one weekend morning per week with allocated consolidation and preparation weeks